tablethotels/python-tokenex/README.md

 Deletes existing token

 * transparent_detokenize(data, destination, method='POST', bypass=False)
-Sends a request thru the Tokenex Transparent Gateway API (https://docs.tokenex.com/?page=tgapi#)
+Sends a request thru the TokenEx Transparent Gateway API (https://docs.tokenex.com/?page=tgapi#)

     * _data_ - The POST data to be sent thru the gateway.
-This can be form or json data, with the appropriate Content-type set in the requests_options of the TokenexRequest object
+This can be form or json data, with the appropriate Content-type set in the requests_options of the TokenExRequest object

     * _destination_ - The full URI you wish to send your request to